john-cd/rust_howto/bk/src/categories/development-tools_profiling/benchmarking.md

 `criterion` is a statistically accurate benchmarking tool.

-`criterion.rs` helps you write fast code by detecting and measuring performance improvements or regressions, even small ones, quickly and accurately.
-You can optimize with confidence, knowing how each change affects the performance of your code.
+`criterion` helps you write fast code by detecting and measuring [performance][p-performance] improvements or regressions, even small ones, quickly and accurately.
+You can optimize with confidence, knowing how each change affects the [performance][p-performance] of your code.

 ```rust,editable
 {{#include ../../../crates/cats/development_tools_profiling/tests/criterion.rs:example}}